sirisharapuru/Jenkins-Zero-To-Hero/README.md

 usermod -aG docker jenkins
 usermod -aG docker ubuntu
 systemctl restart docker

 ```
+to convert as a jenkins user
+su - jenkins

+and than give docker deamon is accessing or not
+docker run hello-world

 Once you are done with the above steps, it is better to restart Jenkins.